Emperor Zhenzong of Song Zhao Heng — Innovator of Trading Peace with Money and A Professional of Self Glorification

-This was the first treaty that singed with a nomadic regime in the history of China.
 In the past, unified empires either made the enemy comply and pay tribute, or fought; emperors were either the monarch or enemy of the nearby nomadic regimes.

 On the other hand, some people supported and praised this behavior, because it made people live in peace and had promoted positive communications among different regimes.

 Moreover, the money that Song gave Liao each year was far less than they would have spent if they kept fighting and training more soldiers; Song also earned even more money from the trade market on the borders.